 ‘Look,’ Ramsay said to Auburn, ‘he doesn’t even respond!
 How do we know he can be trusted?!’
 Ramsay pulled out his wand, slowly advancing on the unmoving Avery who only stared back.

 ‘Now listen here,’ Auburn began after gulping so loudly that he could almost hear it.
 ‘This is not the time for this –’

 Once Auburn had joined Avery on the opposite arm that Ramsay was loosely grasping, he felt the familiar sensation that one felt when apparating.
 He saw the dark and dreary swamp vanish in front of him and after a moment or two of losing his bearings, he found himself on level ground once again.
 Looking around at his new surroundings, Auburn quickly realized that he – along with Avery and Ramsay – were in some sort of alleyway.
 Looking to his left, he could see the images of fluorescent signage that served as the only sources of light in the area.
 The alley was lined with black metal gates that had to be opened to reach the occasional old and deteriorated door.
 As Auburn took a step forward, he noticed the ground was wet; a few puddles of water were situated in the spots where the pavement was uneven.
-The sheer length of the alley forbid any of the distant street noise from reaching the three Death Eaters; Auburn noticed as he looked around that he could not see any other sort of life at either end of the alley.
+The sheer length of the alley forbid any of the distant street noise from reaching the three Death Eaters; Auburn could not detect any other sort of life at either end of the alley.

 ‘This way,’ Avery whispered, taking out his wand yet again from the inside of his robes.
 Without hesitation, Auburn and Ramsay followed closely behind their lead.